Sustainability Film Series (formerly Green Film Series) begins 10th Year!

 March 19 – Saving Snow (57 min.)

-Follows skiers, snowmobilers, sled dog guides, and others who love and/or depend upon winter across the Midwest and Alaska who are struggling with a warming climate.
+Documentary about the economic impacts of warming winters, tells about the cancelled 2017 Birkebeiner, effects on the downhill ski industry, and includes interviews with US Olympic skiers.
+The film follows skiers, snowmobilers, sled dog guides, and others who love and/or depend upon winter across the Midwest and Alaska who are struggling with a warming climate.
+(53 min.)

 March 24 (4-6pm ) – Between Earth & Sky (58 min.) & Panel Discussion in 202 GLRC World Water Day Event